THE FORMS OF WATER: in Clouds & Rivers, Ice & Glaciers by John Tyndall 1896

-The Forms of Water in Clouds and Rivers Ice and Glaciers.
-By John Tyndall, With Thirty-Five Illustrations Drawn and Engraved Under the Direction of the Author, D. Appleton and Company, New York, 1896.
+THE FORMS OF WATER: in Clouds and Rivers, Ice and Glaciers.
+By John Tyndall, with Thirty-Five Illustrations Drawn and Engraved Under the Direction of the Author, Published by D. Appleton and Co., New York, 1896.